AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Field groups define which class or classes they are compatible with, based on the behavior of the data they represent (record or time series).
 This means that not all field groups are available for use with all classes.

-[!DNL Experience Platform] includes many standard Adobe field groups while also allowing vendors to define field groups for their users, and individual users to define field groups for their own specific concepts.
+Experience Platform includes many standard Adobe field groups while also allowing vendors to define field groups for their users, and individual users to define field groups for their own specific concepts.

 For example, to capture details such as "[!UICONTROL First Name]" and "[!UICONTROL Home Address]" for your "[!UICONTROL Loyalty Members]" schema, you would be able to use standard field groups that define those common concepts.
 However, concepts that are more specific to your organization (such as custom loyalty program details or product attributes) that may not be covered by standard field groups.
 In this case, you must define your own field group to capture this information.

 >[!NOTE]
 >
->You are strongly recommended to use standard field groups whenever possible in your schemas, since these fields are implicitly understood by [!DNL Experience Platform] services and provide greater consistency when used across [!DNL Platform] components.
+>You are strongly recommended to use standard field groups whenever possible in your schemas, since these fields are implicitly understood by Experience Platform services and provide greater consistency when used across [!DNL Platform] components.
 >
 >Fields provided by standard components (such as "First Name" and "Email Address") contain added connotations beyond basic scalar field types.
 They tell [!DNL Platform] that any fields sharing the same data type will behave in the same way.
 This behavior can be trusted to be consistent regardless of where the data is coming from, or in which [!DNL Platform] service the data is being used.